LeartKrasniqi/ECE-365-Data-Structures-and-Algorithms-II/README.md

 Continuation of DSA1 with Prof. Sable:

 Assignment 1: This program implements a hash table to create a spell-checking program.
 A dictionary is loaded into the hash table and it is used to check an input file provided by the user.

+Assignment 2: This program allows a user to manipulate a binary heap, which is dependent on the previously implemented hash table.